Reference · Archetypes

 ApproachUpcoming-occasion reminder.
 New gift category.
 Wrap-and-send option highlight.

-What damagesTreating them as the end-user.
+What kills the openTreating them as the end-user.
 Recommending self-use products.

 Common inJewellery, chocolates, hampers, premium gifts, experience categories.